OneActionNZ/oneactionnz.github.io/_posts/2023-01-31-dealing-with-doubt.md

 ##### Conclusion
 In short, yes there is a problem to solve, yes there is unrealised potential, and yes we can do it.
 The project is worthwhile.
 Keep going.
 Don’t give up.

 You can support the ideas OneAction is presenting by joining the monthly [TallyUp™]({{site.data.urls.join}}).
 It takes less than two minutes per month.
-Once enough people support the idea (as indicated by the TallyUp), we’ll move to the next stage).
+Once enough people support the idea (as indicated by the TallyUp), we’ll move to the next stage.

 Ngā mihi nui
 Rhys